 Highasakite More than Held Its Own – NPR Was Right, Again

 Opening for London Grammar was the band Highasakite from Oslo, Norway.
 We had heard of the band only because NPR gave them high praise during SXSW 2014.
 The members are Ingrid Helene Håvik (zither, steeldrum and vocals), Trond Bersu (drums), Øystein Skar (synths), Marte Eberso (synths), and Kristoffer Lo (guitar and flugabone).
 Listening to their recorded music does not prepare you for what they bring to a concert setting.
 We had a similar experience the first time we saw Of Monsters and Men, another band that fuses its regional folk sound with Indie Pop (although last night it was Norwegian Folk, rather than the Icelandic Folk that works its way into the songs of Of Monsters and Men).
+In terms of instrumentation, we particularly enjoyed the flugabone, which had the sound of multiple horns playing simultaneously.
+Regarding the song structure, the regular use of swells was our favorite feature.
+And regarding vocalization, while the solos of Håvik could easily have carried the performance, the strength of the occasional harmonization by three and sometimes four members is what separated Highasakite from most other bands.

 “Since Last Wednesday” by Highasakite